 Riverfront Camp & Canoe

 They also offer lots of extras like a catering service for up to 30 people so you don’t have to worry about cooking while you’re camping.
-Their float trip gear is affordable and their bathrooms are clean and have hot water.
+Their float Niangua River gear is affordable and their bathrooms are clean and have hot water.

 Riverfront also offers an awesome guided all-inclusive overnight float trip adventure.
-This is great for people that would like a little adventure but don’t have the gear or are worried about going alone.
+This is great for people that would like a little adventure but doesn’t have the gear or are worried about going alone.

 Pro Tip: Something that we look for when choosing where to camp/float is if the float ends at the campground or not.
 We really like floating to the campground because after a long day of floating the last thing you want to do is get on a hot bus.
-When you float to the campground all you have to do is walk to your campsite or cabin at the end of the day!
-Most of Riverfronts’ floats end up back at the campsite- another reason why we have picked them as our #1.
+When you float to the campground all you have to do is walk to your campsite or cabin at the end of the day.

 NRO Canoe Rental & Campground – NRO float trips is one of the most popular places to float in the area.
 NRO float is another good option for a campground.
-They have cabin rentals, tents sites on the river, and even a nice restaurant on site!
+They have cabin rentals, tent sites on the river, and even a nice restaurant on site!

-Adventures Float Trips – This place used to only offer float trip rental gear but they have camping coming in 2022 so be on the lookout.
+Adventures Float Trips – This place used to only offer float trip rental gear.
+Their website says camping coming in 2022 and to check back.

-Maggard Canoe & Campground – This is a smaller resort but offers camping right on the river.
+Maggard Canoe & Campground – This is a smaller resort but offers camping on the Niangua River.
 They do not have a dump station or sewer hookups for RVs and can only accommodate smaller trailers.

 Hidden Valley Outfitters – Hidden Valley is another great option for a float trip/campground resort.
 They offer really nice campsites, food at their trading post, cabins, and float trip rental gear.
 They are known for being a family-friendly float trip resort.

-Mother Nature’s Riverfront Retreat – This campground/float trip business is on the complete opposite side of the river from the other campgrounds listed above.
+Mother Nature’s Riverfront Retreat – This campground/float trip business is on the complete opposite side of the river from the other Niangua River campgrounds listed above.
 This could mean that the river is less crowded in this area.
 Keep in mind on the weekends in the summer any place will be crowded though!
 If you’re looking for a riverfront float trip, this is your place!

 Majestic Views Floats – If you aren’t looking to camp and just want to rent float trip gear from an outfitter check out Majestic View Floats.
 They have affordable prices and even rent out paddleboards!

-If you’re camping of course you’re going to want to bring a tent that is roomy, comfortable, and has plenty of room for your family or friends.
-We have put together a guide to choosing the best 6-person tent or if you are a smaller group check out our guide to the best 4-person tent!
+If you’re camping on the Niangua River of course you’re going to want to bring a tent that is roomy, comfortable, and has plenty of room for your family or friends.

 Of course, don’t forget a waterproof phone case– our #1 packing advice for any float trip!
 There are lots of other extras such as a waterproof speaker, a floating cooler, and cupholders that we recommend in our packing guide.